wvlet/airframe/airspec/README.md

 testFrameworks += new TestFramework("wvlet.airspec.Framework")
 ```

+If you have multiple sub projects, add the above `testFramework` setting to each sub project.

 For Scala.js, use `%%%`:
 ```scala
 libraryDependencies += "org.wvlet.airframe" %%% "airspec" % "(version)" % "test"
 ```

-If you have multiple sub projects, add the above testFramework setting to each sub-project.

 ## Writing Unit Tests